ParmEd/ParmEd/README.md

-The principle difference between the NetCDF support included here and that included in MDTraj is that the NetCDF parsing here is backend agnostic, supporting the implementations in the netCDF4, scipy, and ScientificPython packages (the second one is written in pure Python and does not require linking to the NetCDF libraries).
+The principle difference between the NetCDF support included here and that included in MDTraj is that the NetCDF parsing here is backend agnostic, supporting the implementations in the scipy, netCDF4, and ScientificPython packages (the first one is written in pure Python and does not require linking to the NetCDF libraries).
 A default implementation is chosen if no explicit choice is made in the order listed above.